-The BEA Festival of Media Arts is an international exhibition of award-wining faculty & student works chosen in the following competitions: Audio, Documentary, Interactive Media & Emerging Technologies, Film & Video, News, Scriptwriting, Sports, and Two-year/small Colleges.
-Winners will receive recognition and exhibition of their works during BEA’s annual convention in Las Vegas, April 6-9, 2019.
+The BEA Festival of Media Arts is an international exhibition of award-wining faculty & student works chosen in the following competitions: Audio, Documentary, Film & Video, Interactive Media & Emerging Technologies, International, News, Scriptwriting, Sports, and Two-year College competitions.
+Winners will receive recognition and exhibition of their works during BEA’s annual convention in Las Vegas.

 - Predominant Authorship and Originality: The festival invites submissions of original creative works in which the entrant maintained predominant authorship over the project’s content and aesthetics (producing, directing, writing, editing, etc.).